Boris Becker: 1984–1987: Teenage Grand Slam champion

-In 1986, Becker successfully defended his Wimbledon title, defeating No. 1 Ivan Lendl in straight sets in the final.
-In 1987 Becker, then ranked 2, lost in the second round of Wimbledon to Peter Doohan, ranked 70.
+In 1986, Becker successfully defended his Wimbledon title, defeating No. 1 Ivan Lendl in straight sets in the final with "a typically awesome array of sledgehammer serves and blockbuster groundstrokes".
+In the US Open semi finals, Miloslav Mečíř "handled the West German's booming serve with ease, used his groundstrokes to move Becker from side to side, and hit his serves so deep that Becker had trouble handling them" and Mecir won in five sets.
+In 1987 Becker reached his first French Open semi final, where he lost to Mats Wilander in straight sets.
+At Wimbledon Becker, then ranked 2, lost in the second round to Peter Doohan, ranked 70.
 In the Davis Cup that year, Becker and John McEnroe played one of the longest matches in tennis history.
-Becker won 4–6, 15–13, 8–10, 6–2, 6–2 (at that time, there were no tiebreaks in the Davis Cup).
-The match lasted 6 hours and 22 minutes.
+Becker won in five sets lasting 6 hours and 22 minutes.